justingosnell/joe/POSTGRESQL_MIGRATION.md

-# PostgreSQL Migration Guide
+# PostgreSQL Migration: Render → Supabase

-This guide walks you through migrating from SQLite to PostgreSQL while preserving all your data.
+This guide walks you through migrating your PostgreSQL database from Render to Supabase while preserving all your data.

-## Phase 1: Backup Your SQLite Data (Local)
+## Phase 1: Backup Your Current Data from Render

-### Step 1: Export your current data
+### Step 1: Export your data from Render PostgreSQL
 ```bash
 npx tsx export-data.ts
 ```